“If you were working with an attorney to improve a law firm’s search engine optimization, what would be your #1 tip to get results?”

 I would craft this into a blog post, with graphics and video where possible, get it signed off, and then promote it to local, national, and trade media to build links and grow the reputation of the firm.
 Or perhaps create a piece of content or an online app that translate legal speak to ‘human.’
 There are many legal terms that be frightening or difficult to understand.

-Making a dictionary that explains legalese using videos, gif, famous movie references, and visual examples would be strong promotional and consumer content that could be targeted to specific sectors such as students, families, immigrants, etc. depending on the law firm’s focus.
+Making a dictionary that explains legalese using videos, gif, famous movie references, and visual examples would be strong promotional and consumer content that could be targeted to specific sectors such as students, families, immigrants, etc. depending on the law firm’s strategy.

 Finally, creating top tips or mistakes to avoid lists for legal issues could work very well.
 For example, key things to know to maintain compliance with your O-1 visa.
 Top considerations for a prenup.
 How to save money on taxes when you are a dual resident.